P2P Technology Explained

 Create Bundle

-You select your file and we generate a unique link
+You select your file and we generate a unique link containing encrypted connection details

 2